carlosrodlop/carlosrodlop-docs/cloudbees/CBCI-Pipelines.md

   - :octocat: Use a GitHub Organization project to import all or a subset of repositories belonging to a GitHub user or organization as "Multibranch Pipeline" projects.
 - Install [Pipeline Utility Steps](https://github.com/jenkinsci/pipeline-utility-steps-plugin/blob/master/docs/STEPS.md) for adding useful Goodies For Parsing Configs, Maven POMs, etc
 - 🏃 Make Jenkins Builds Faster by:
-  - Use the [Performance optimized](https://www.jenkins.io/doc/book/pipeline/scaling-pipeline/#suggested-best-practices-and-tips-for-durability-settings) mode for most pipelines and especially basic build-test Pipelines or anything that can simply be run again if needed.
+  - Use the [Performance optimized](https://www.jenkins.io/doc/book/pipeline/scaling-pipeline/#suggested-best-practices-and-tips-for-durability-settings) mode for most pipelines especially basic build-test Pipelines or anything that can simply be run again if needed.
   - Cache:
     - Shared Libraries checkout `Cache fetched versions on master for quick retrieval`
     - Dependencies (Workspace)